-- What’s working (Keep) – Consider strategies or services that are currently working (less important)
+- What’s working (Keep) – It is very important to consider strategies or services that are currently working (less important)

 - What’s not working (Stop) – What are the current roadblocks or challenges you are facing?

-- What would you like to achieve (Start) – What do you need help with?
-Ideas, suggestions or practical advice on starting something with which you are unfamiliar.
+- What would you like to achieve (Start) – Where do you need help with?
+Point out the ideas, suggestions or practical advice on starting something with which you are unfamiliar.